John Keel: The Mothman Prophecies

+Criticism

-In the May/June 2002 issue of Skeptical Inquirer, journalist John C. Sherwood, a former business associate of UFO researcher Gray Barker, published an analysis of private letters between Keel and Barker during the period of Keel's investigation.
+In the May/June 2002 issue of Skeptical Inquirer, journalist John C. Sherwood, a former business associate of UFO researcher Gray Barker, published an analysis of private letters exchanged by Keel and Barker during the period of Keel's investigation.
 In the article, "Gray Barker's Book of Bunk," Sherwood reported finding significant differences between what Keel wrote at the time of his investigation and what he wrote in his first book about the Mothman reports, raising questions about the book's accuracy.
 Sherwood also reported that Keel, who was well known for writing humorous and outrageous letters to friends and associates, would not assist him in clarifying the differences.

-Later years and impact

-Prolific and imaginative, Keel was considered a significant influence within the UFO and Fortean genre.
+Paranormal experiences

+Keel's friend Marc Coppola claimed that Keel "could look at people and tell exactly when they were going to die".

+Trivia

+He once had a business card that read: John A. Keel, Not an Authority on Anything.

+In reprints of his book Jadoo he is described as "a real-life Indiana Jones" by his publisher Barnes and Noble.

+Personal life
-For many years, Keel resided in the Upper West Side of New York City.
-He was a lifelong bachelor.

-Keel died on July 3, 2009, in New York City, at the age of 79.
+Keel resided in an apartment on the Upper West Side of Manhattan for many years.
+He died on July 3, 2009, in New York City, at the age of 79.